RaymonMin/RaymonMin.github.io/_pages/cv.md

 * 18th Epsilon Fund Award in HKUST (Awarded to top math students, less than 10 undergraduates per year)
 * 2022 S.S.
 CHERN Class Admission Scholarship (Awarded to students in the prestigious S.S.
 Chern Class)
 * The BDR Scholarship - Academic Performance (30,000HKD)
 * Bronze medal in the final competition of the 37th Chinese Physics Olympiad（Top high school students in China nationwide）
 * 2021 HKUST Admission Scholarship (140,000HKD)
 * 2022/23 University’s Scholarship Scheme for Continuing Undergraduate Students (10,000HKD)

 Service and leadership
 ======
+* I am a student tutor at the [Math Support Center](https://www.math.hkust.edu.hk/~support/index.html) at HKUST, providing drop-in tutoring support for math courses.
-* Currently leading to run a website aimed at sharing self-written lecture notes to help us learn and explore more, called [“HKUST Notes Collection Center”](https://sites.google.com/view/hkustsharing).
+* I am the founder and leader of  [“HKUST Notes Collection Center”](https://sites.google.com/view/hkustsharing), a student-run website dedicated to sharing self-written lecture notes across various subjects to enhance learning and exploration.
 * I am also trying to summarize a note about basic knowledge of linear algebra based on my hand-writing note in the linear algebra course I took.
 Here is [the link of its draft](https://github.com/RaymonMin/Linear_algebra_note).
+* I served as a student representative on the [Student Liaison Subcommittee](https://registry.hkust.edu.hk/resource-library/student-staff-liaison-committees) for two consecutive years, advocating for student interests and facilitating communication between students and faculty.